MicroFocus/octane-gitlab-service/README.md

 For example: start and finish running of project.
 The service registers to events using the GitLab project webhook mechanism.

+_**Note that if the service is down or unavailable, the data will be lost and not displayed in ALM Octane.**_

 ##### Communication with Octane:
 The service uses the Octane [CI SDK](https://github.com/MicroFocus/octane-ci-java-sdk) for this.